 - Stiffness in your joints when you get up in the morning or after sitting for a while, which lasts for more than 30 minutes and has no other obvious cause.

 - Fatigue that’s more than just normal tiredness.

 IF YOU HAVE ANY OF THESE SYPTOMS GO AND SEE YOUR GP.
 THE SOONER RA IS DIAGNOSED AND TEATED, THE BETTER THE LONG TERM OUTCOMES ARE LIKELY TO BE.

 RA is symmetrical arthritis, meaning it ususally effects both sides of the body in a similar pattern, although this is not always the case.
 It tends to affect the small joints of the hands and feet first – often the knuckle joints in the fingers.
 It is described as polyarthritis meaning that many joints can be inflamed.

 RA is a systemic disease.
 This means that it doesn’t just affect the joints.
 RA can affect a whole persons system, including, heart, lungs and eyes.

 If RA is not treated or is inadequately treated, it can cause irreversible damage to joints and lead to disability.
 This used to happen often.
 These days the management of RA is very good and far better than it was even 15 years ago.

 Did you know?

-1% of the population in the uK has RA – thats more than 400,000 people.
+1% of the population in the UK has RA – thats more than 400,000 people.
 It affects more women than men.
-The most common age for people to develop RA is between 40 and 60 r a bit older for men.
+The most common age for people to develop RA is between 40 and 60 or a bit older for men.
 People can get RA at any age, even from the age of 14 where it is ‘early onset’ RA.
 There are other types of inflammatory arthritis, but RA is the most common.

 Genetics are involved even if you don’t have anyone in your family with RA.